architecture-building-systems/CityEnergyAnalyst/docs/installation-guide-mac.rst

 In order to access and work on the source code of CEA from PyCharm do:

 #.
 Download and install PyCharm Community edition (64-bit) OR your own favorite editor.
 #.
-Open PyCharm from the start menu and open project CityEnergyAnalyst (stored where you downloaded CityEnergyAnalyst).
+Open PyCharm and open project CityEnergyAnalyst (stored where you downloaded CityEnergyAnalyst).
 #.
 Open ``Preferences>Project:CityEnergyAnalyst>Project Interpreter>Project Interpreter``.
 #.
 Click on the settings button (it looks like a wheel) next to the current interpreter path, and click Add Local.
 #.
-Click Conda Environment from the left hand list and select existing environment.
-#.
 Point to the location of your conda environment.
 It should look something like
-   ``\Users\your_name\Miniconda2\envs\cea\bin\python``
-   where ‘your_name’ represents your user name on your Mac.
+   ``/usr/bin/pythonw``
+   IMPORTANT: You should use `pythonw`, **not** `python` in order to be able to work with libraries that require access to the graphics system such as matplotlib.
 #.
 Click apply changes.